Do you have an old pair of boots that could use a little love?

 Use any brand of shoe polish, but it’s hard to beat the old standard Kiwi:

 Be sure to buy the correct color shoe polish for the boot you intend to spiff up.
 Black shoe polish on a brown boot will look terrible and vice versa.

 To buff your boots, a horsehair brush is much better than any other type—the hairs are soft enough to create an even finish across the leather, so there’s really no replacement.

-For horsehair brushes (including a welt brush and a polishing rag) check out this set on Amazon.
+For horsehair brushes (including a welt brush and a polishing rag) check out the set below.

 You don’t need all those brushes, but if you have a small collection of boots, shoes, or leather bags you’d like to keep crisp, investing a little up front is worthwhile.

-The kit mentioned above comes with a horsehair welt brush, but we just use an old toothbrush.
+The Jovitec 3 Piece Kit mentioned above comes with a horsehair welt brush, but you can also use an old toothbrush.
 It’s not the best method, but it gets the job done and no one will notice the difference

 Get a cup of warm water ready before you start—this will help distribute the polish evenly and bring out a beautiful shine.